Cotissima/JFFS_microbiome_first_characterisation/README.md

 -- fastqc_2018.tar.xz

 - Qiime
-*This folder contains the metada files used in Qiime (one per year and one combing both years of collection), the script, and the folders containing the output files that can be visualised directly in https://view.qiime2.org/
+*This folder contains the metada files used in Qiime (one per year and one combing both years of collection), the script, and the folders containing the output files that can be visualised directly [here](https://view.qiime2.org/)

 -- JFFS_2017.tsv
 -- JFFS_2018.tsv